Six women have won the right to appeal against an injunction on direct action protests at oil sites in Sussex and Surrey.

 This is the second appeal against an injunction granted to a hydrocarbon company.

 Appeal court judges will also hear a challenge in March 2019 against the injunction granted to Ineos (DrillOrDrop report).
-The UKOG appeal is likely to be heard at the same time and to cover similar issues.
+The UKOG appeal is due to be heard in June 2019.

 DrillOrDrop reported on the UKOG injunction hearing at the High Court.
 You can read our reports here: